dlawise/alx-higher_level_programming/README.md

 What is deserialization
 How to convert a Python data structure to a JSON string How to convert a JSON string to a Python data structure

+0x0C.
+Python - Almost a circle

+General
+What is Unit testing and how to implement it in a large project How to serialize and deserialize a Class
+How to write and read a JSON file
+What is *args and how to use it
+What is **kwargs and how to use it
+How to handle named arguments in a function